L3MON4D3/LuaSnip/DOC.md

   [Basics-Snippet-Insertion](#snippet-insertion) for more context.
 - `link_roots`: Whether snippet-roots should be linked.
 See [Basics-Snippet-Insertion](#snippet-insertion) for more context.
+- `exit_roots`: Whether snippet-roots should exit at reaching at their last node, `$0`.
+This setting is only valid for root snippets, not child snippets.
+  This setting may avoid unexpected behavior by disallowing to jump earlier (finished) snippets.
+Check [Basics-Snippet-Insertion](#snippet-insertion) for more information on snippet-roots.
 - `link_children`: Whether children should be linked.
 See [Basics-Snippet-Insertion](#snippet-insertion) for more context.
 - `history` (deprecated): if not nil, `keep_roots`, `link_roots`, and
-  `link_children` will bet set to the value of `history`.
+  `link_children` will be set to the value of `history`, and `exit_roots` will set to inverse value of `history`.
 This is just to ensure backwards-compatibility.
 - `update_events`: Choose which events trigger an update of the active nodes' dependents.
 Default is just `'InsertLeave'`, `'TextChanged,TextChangedI'` would update on every change.